Policy and Procedures

 In order to increase the likelihood of academic success, it is expected that every student attend class, on time, every day.
 Parents and their student(s) are jointly responsible for ensuring the student’s regular attendance at school.
 See SLCSD Board Policy S-4 for more information.

-Extended Absences: Absences between 5 and 10 consecutive days are considered “Extended Absences” which require an approved ‘Extended Absence Form’ for absences to be excused.
+Extended Absences: Absences that are 10 or more consecutive days are considered “Extended Absences”, which require an approved ‘Extended Absence Form’ for absences to be excused.
 The student, parent, teachers, and counselor fill out the form; it then requires administrative approval (all prior to the absence).
 This form serves to notify the student of required homework and advanced notification of academic repercussions.
 Students missing more than ten days must have administrative approval or will be subject to withdrawal from Highland High.

 A. In accordance with state law, a school administrator, his or her designee, or a truancy specialist (hereafter collectively referred to as “school administrator”) may issue a truancy notification to a student and the student’s parent for chronic unexcused absences.